7more0/Driver-Fatigue-Detection/README.md

 # Driver-Fatigue-Detection

 Driver fatigue detection model using Inception v3 and LSTM.
-Train and test on YawDD dataset.
+Model was trained and tested on YawDD dataset.
 This project contains a deep neural network model for driver drowsiness detection using video and facial feature.
-No human face or facial organ detection is required in this project.
+No human face or facial organ detection is required.

 ## Requirement
     python==3.7